 The piano model you purchase can have a significant impact in determining whether you continue with lessons or not.
 The good news is that nowadays, most pianos contain excellent features that can provide a substantial benefit to a beginner, such as lighting up keys or including basic songs that you can practice.

-Below, please take a look at a few digital pianos that are not only great for beginners, but are also currently best sellers on Amazon:
+Below, please take a look at a few digital pianos that are not only great for beginners, but are some of the top pianos currently available on the market:

 All of these pianos are relatively cheap and can certainly help develop or improve your skills.

 With that said, these are pianos I would recommend for someone who is just interested in getting their feet wet and doesn’t really know if they want to commit to a piano long term.
 If you know you are indeed a beginner, but also recognize that you will stick with the piano for the long term (and are older than the demographic that might be more tailored to benefit from the aforementioned Casio’s), I strongly recommend you read our very helpful article: